 Owner, J E Carpenter Consulting LLC M.S.
 Agricultural and Resource Economics

-While the yield benefits of currently commercialized GM crops in developed countries such as the U.S. may not be large, surveys of farmers in both developed and developing countries show that GM crops farmers in developing countries have achieved much greater yield increases.
+While the yield benefits of currently commercialized GM crops in developed countries such as the U.S. may not be large, surveys of farmers in both developed and developing countries show that GM crop farmers in developing countries have achieved much greater yield increases.
 Currently commercialized technologies are intended to improve pest management and therefore reduce or eliminate losses for insect damage or weed competition.
-In developed countries, these technologies have substituted for other pest management practices and have been adopted for reasons other than yield improvement, such as reduced costs and management time.
-In developing countries, these same technologies can improve yields substantially if farmers lack access to effective conventional pest management tools, such as pesticides.
+In developed countries, these technologies have substituted for other pest-management practices and have been adopted for reasons other than yield improvement, such as reduced costs and management time.
+In developing countries, these same technologies can improve yields substantially if farmers lack access to effective conventional pest-management tools, such as pesticides.

 For corn, yields in the U.S. and Western Europe are comparable.
-The impact of currently commercialized insect resistant and herbicide tolerant crops in the U.S. has been to reduce the reliance on conventional insecticides, to allow growers to use more environmentally friendly herbicides and to reduce costs, and in some years to increase yields, though not dramatically.
-European growers are able to achieve high yields using conventional pest management practices, such as pesticides and tillage.
-For example, European maize growers use herbicides on approximately 90% of maize acreage, use tillage on over 70%, and continue to use broad spectrum insecticides to control the most troublesome insect pests [M. Meissle et al., 2010, “Pests, pesticides use and alternative options in European maize production: current status and future prospects,” Journal of Applied Entomology, vol. 134, pp. 357-375].
+The impact of currently commercialized insect-resistant and herbicide-tolerant crops in the U.S. has been to reduce the reliance on conventional insecticides, to allow growers to use more environmentally friendly herbicides and to reduce costs, and in some years increase yields, though not dramatically.
+European growers are able to achieve high yields using conventional pest-management practices, such as pesticides and tillage.
+For example, European maize growers use herbicides on approximately 90 percent of maize acreage, use tillage on over 70 percent, and continue to use broad-spectrum insecticides to control the most troublesome insect pests [M. Meissle et al., 2010, “Pests, pesticides use and alternative options in European maize production: current status and future prospects,” Journal of Applied Entomology, vol. 134, pp. 357-375].